freedaun/Swahili-Flashcards/README.md

 Click `Invert` to go from English to Swhahili instead.

-To add words or sentences, open the file in a text editor, locate 'vocabulary[]', prompt an AI to give you the data you need and add them as entries.
+To add words or sentences, open the file in a text editor, locate `vocabulary[]`, prompt an AI to give you the data you need and add them as entries.

 Verbs have their root separated by a single quote, to show the conjugation, ex: `ana'lia`.
 The same was done for nouns when they are changed, like `kazi'ni`.